hai-vr/documentation/docs/products/animator-as-code/migrating-v0-to-v1.md

 - (Optional) Change `MotionTime(` to `WithMotionTime(`
 - (Optional) Change `WithKeyframes(` to `WithUnit(`
 - There are other code changes, see AacConfiguration section right below.

+### Code with no equivalences

+It is no longer possible to instantiate some of the internal classes.

 ### AacConfiguration